Although most franchises consistently invest in public relations on the consumer side, franchise development stories are

-If 2020 taught us anything, it was the importance of having a sound crisis communications plan.
+As we all recently learned, it is important to have a sound crisis communications plan.
 Assuming your plan is now up-to-date, this is the perfect time to provide media training for your top company leadership.
 Whether business is good or you’re facing a crisis, it’s important that your spokesmen and -women be prepared for interviews when the time comes.

 Pro Tip: Be sure talking points are prepared before even a minor crisis becomes public; reporters do not always make appointments before they call (or show up in the lobby).

-Through valuable, educational content, you can establish your expertise and speak directly to prospects who have already shown interest in what you have to say.
-It’s worthwhile to put some money behind your content – boosting LinkedIn posts, for example – to ensure your message is heard by prospects who may not follow you yet.
+Through valuable, educational content, you can establish your expertise.
+Content allows you to speak directly to prospects who have already shown interest in what you have to say.
+It’s worthwhile to put some money behind your content to ensure your message is heard by prospects.
+This includes prospects who may not follow you yet.

 Pro Tip: Send your content to trade or franchise media, so the next time they need an “expert,” you’ll be top of mind.

 Metrics for Success

 It’s always been tough to “measure” public relations and determine how well your PR efforts are working.
 Here are several metrics that you can use to measure PR success:

 - The quantity and quality of earned media placements.
-Earned media is harder to get than ever, so be sure to leverage those precious placements by sharing on your blog, email drip campaign and social pages.
+Earned media is harder to get than ever, so be sure to leverage those precious placements.
+You can do this by sharing on your blog, email drip campaign and social pages.